cjustinas/BSW-Data-Course/chapter1.md

 ---
 title: Getting started
 description: In this chapter you will learn how to kick off your data analysis project.
+This includes
 ---
-## Import libraries
+## Import the required libraries

 ```yaml
 type: NormalExercise